gcanti/monocle-ts/docs/modules/index.ts.md

 set(a: A): (s: S) => S { ... }
 ```

+Added in v1.0.0

 ## filter (method)

-focus the items matched by a traversal to those that match a predicate
+focus the items matched by a `traversal` to those that match a predicate

 **Signature**